 Engaging youth through hands-on learning is one of the most successful means of fostering an appreciation of the natural environment.
 The program offers schools the opportunity to work with RWA educators who have experience in a variety of science related fields.

-Living Classroom is an STEM outreach program for K-12 classes or home school groups to provide students with hands on experiential learning.
+Living Classroom is an STEM outreach program that uses NYS Science Core Curriculum Standards for K-12 classes or home school groups to provide students with hands on experiential learning.
 The program offers public school teachers the opportunity to work with RWA educators who have experience in a variety of science related fields, to foster an appreciation for the natural environment and enable students to explore challenging social and environmental issues.
 Each workshop is led in the public school requesting a program or outside along the shoreline adjacent to the school.

 Our hands-on approach to learning with nature is one of the most successful means to engage young learners in a positive way with the living systems that support our existence.

 * Individual classes can be conducted or a more advanced curriculum for 4-8 week sessions.

 To learn more about this program or to schedule a Living Classroom Workshop, please contact: Program Manager Blaze Jones- Yellin at: email@example.com

 Living Classroom is offered in the following curriculum options:

 Rockaway Waterfront Alliance created the environmental resiliency curriculum for students ages 9-18 to help students understand how geographic location, natural forces and man-made infrastructure contributed to the damaging effects of Sandy on the Rockaway Peninsula.
 Students work in teams to design and create their own protective barriers using hard and soft infrastructure and present their work to the class.

 This program is for classes K-4th grade to educate students about recycling.
 Through a hands on activity students will create murals using found objects and plastics collected from the shoreline.